-There are currently 68 petroleum storage facilities listed on the license, not including a large bulk tank that has been permanently closed (Tank No. 611-09).
-BNL remained in full compliance with MPF license requirements in 2020, which include monitoring groundwater near six above-ground storage tanks at the MPF.
-The license also requires the Laboratory to inspect the storage facilities monthly, test the tank leak detection systems, and ensure high-level monitoring and secondarv containment is functional.
+There are currently 58 petroleum storage facilities listed on the license, not including a large bulk tank that has been permanently closed (Tank No. 611-09).
+BNL remained in full compliance with MPF license requirements in 2021, which include monitoring groundwater near six above-ground storage tanks at the MPF.
+The license also requires the Laboratory to inspect the storage facilities monthly, test the tank leak detection systems, and ensure high-level monitoring and secondary containment is functional.
 Tank integrity is also checked periodically.
 Groundwater monitoring consists of monthly checks for the presence of floating products and twice-yearly analyses for VOCs and semi-volatile organic compounds (SVOCs).
-In 2020, no VOCs, SVOCs, or floating products attributable to MPF activities were detected above detectable limits.
+In 2021, no VOCs or floating products attributable to MPF activities were detected above detectable limits.
+However, two SVOCs were found above NYS Ambient Water Quality Standards - phenols and naphthalene that were most likely attributable to a crosscontamination issue at a third-party analytical lab that performed the testing.
 See SER Volume II, Groundwater Status Report, for additional information on groundwater monitoring results.